hazelcast/hazelcast-jet/site/website/blog/2020-07-16-designing-evergreen-cache-cdc.md

 Caching is easy if the cache is the only component that writes to the database.
-As soon as other components update the database, no traditional strategy to keep the data of the database and the cache in-sync is satisfying.
+As soon as other components update the database, no traditional strategy to keep the data of the database and the cache in sync is satisfying.

 The Hazelcast Jet streaming engine, using Debezium under the hood, is able to leverage Change Data Capture over traditional RDBMS to achieve